core-wg/href/draft-ietf-core-href.md

         value in the resulting CRI array.

-   2. If the request includes a Uri-Host Option, insert an `authority` with its value as the `host-name`.
+   2. If the request includes a Uri-Host Option, insert an `authority` with its value determined as follows:
-        If that value is not a valid
+        If the value of the  Uri-Host Option is a `reg-name`, include this as the `host-name`.
-        reg-name or IP-literal or IPv4address, fail the algorithm.
+        If the value is an IP-literal or IPv4address, extract any `zone-id`, and represent the IP address as a byte string of the correct length in `host-ip`, followed by any `zone-id` extracted if present.
-        [^clarify-host]
+        If the value is none of the three, fail this algorithm.

-        If the request does not include a Uri-Host Option, inser an `authority` with `host-ip` being the byte string that represents the request's destination IP address.
+        If the request does not include a Uri-Host Option, insert an `authority` with `host-ip` being the byte string that represents the request's destination IP address and, if one is present in the request's destination, add a `zone-id`.

    3. If the request includes a Uri-Port Option, let »port« be that option's value.
 Otherwise, let »port« be the request's